EvyLynne/AI-Engineering-Challenge----Pretty-Good-AI/README.md

 Without prior experience and no senior developer to work with, I:
 1. Conducted research via Google and Claude on how to develop this solution
 2. In Progress: validating findings by viewing YouTube "how-to" videos
-3. Documented the complete research and design rationale in a separate document: *Research & Design Rationale*

 ### 3. Work Reporting Format